RocketLeagueMapmaking/RL-docs/docs/more/contact.md

 ---
-title: contact us
+title: Contact Us
 editLink: false
 ---
-# Contact and socials
+# Contact and Socials

 <!-- form -->

 If you have any question or ideas, you can contact us via:

-## Twitter
+## Discord

 [@RocketleagueMapMaking](https://twitter.com/rlmapmaking)